Astha2746/Astha2746/README.md

 Hello world!

 - 👩🏻‍💻 Belong to: Computer Science & Management Information Systems Community
-- ⚡️ Fun(or may be not) fact: I'm still a Novice in Github
+- ⚡️Fun(or may be not) fact: I'm still a Novice in Github